redis/redis-doc/commands/pubsub.md

 Cluster note: in a Redis Cluster clients can subscribe to every node, and can also publish to every other node.
 The cluster will make sure that published messages are forwarded as needed.
-That said, PUBSUB's replies in a cluster only report information from the node's Pub/Sub context, rather than the entire cluster.
+That said, `PUBSUB`'s replies in a cluster only report information from the node's Pub/Sub context, rather than the entire cluster.